-You may occasionally need to import massive numbers of records (tens or hundreds of millions of records) to Algolia in a short period of time.
+You may occasionally need to import massive numbers of records (in the tens or hundreds of millions) to Algolia in a short period.
 While Algolia can handle a high load of indexing requests, there are caveats to keep in mind.
-This guide will review some tips and tricks to help you safely import your data.

 Our engine always prioritizes search operations, which means indexing doesn’t impact the search performance.

 Let us know

-If possible, it’s best to keep us in the loop when you have planned to index a massive quantity of data.
+If possible, it’s best to keep us in the loop when you plan on indexing a massive quantity of data.
 With some heads up, we can help by monitoring the infrastructure and engine, and optimizing the configuration of the machines and indices.
-For example, we might need to manually fine-tune the internal sharding of the indices for your specific type of data.
+For example, we might need to manually fine-tune the internal indices sharding for your specific type of data.

 Configure your indices before pushing data

 We recommend configuring your index before pushing the records.
 You only need to do this once per index.

 Ensure the data fits on your machine

 When you’re on an Enterprise plan, our servers come with 128 GB of RAM.
 For optimal performance, we recommend keeping the size of indices below 80% of the total allocated RAM, since we store all indices in memory.
 The remaining 20% is for other tasks, such as indexing.
 When the data size exceeds the RAM capacity, the indices swap back and forth between the SSD and the RAM as operations are performed, which severely degrades performance.

-It’s worth noting that since we process the data, the actual size of an index is often larger than the size of the raw data.
+Since we process your data, the actual size of an index is often larger than the size of your raw data.
 The exact factor heavily depends on the structure of your data and configuration of your index.
 Usually, it’s between two and three times as big.